kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/user-interface/_index.en.md

 impact all Kubermatic users.
 Check out the
 [Admin Panel]({{< ref "../../../../tutorials-howtos/administration/admin-panel" >}}) section for more details.

-## Changelog
-Changelog feature allows informing users about all those new and shiny features, but also warn users about breaking or action required changes.
-Check out the [Changelog]({{< ref "../../../../cheat-sheets/changelog" >}}) section for more details.

 ## Theming
 Theme and customize the KKP Dashboard according to your needs, but be aware that theming capabilities are available in the Enterprise Edition only.
 Check out